arghyaganguly/tfx/docs/guide/cli.md

 Lists all runs of a pipeline.

-** Important Note: Currently not supported in Local and Apache Beam.
+** Important Note: Currently not supported in Apache Beam.

 Usage: